tylerwolf35/wego/README.md

   [goenv](https://github.com/syndbg/goenv) if your distribution does not support Go >= 1.5 yet)
 * utf-8 terminal with 256 colors
-* A sane monospaced font containing all the required runes (I use `dejavu sans mono`)
+* A sane monospaced font containing all the required runes
 * An API key for the backend (see Setup below)

 ## Installation